Arban-Bouvet and Other Compensating Cornets

 Arban-Bouvet also produced a three valve compensating cornets, working on the same principal as the Besson "Enharmonic" model cornets pictured below and applied it to trumpets, flugelhorns, valve trombones, (French) horns and other instruments.
 In that system, the intonation, which is normally sharp when valves are combined, is automatically augmented when the third valve is pressed.
 It could also be considered a double cornet, in that it plays in Bb until the third valve is depressed, changing the pitch to G, with the correct valve slide lengths for the first two valves, but the player does not have to think of different fingerings.

-Besson first introduced the Enharmonic system in 1890, it continued in production into the 1930s with a number of slight variations, three of which are obvious in the photos above.
+Besson first introduced the Victory compensating cornet in 1890.
+Some years later, it was redesigned and renamed the “Enharmonic”, and continued in production into the 1930s with a number of slight variations, three of which are obvious in the photos above.
+It was also used in Bb trumpets as well.
 The precedent for the Enharmonic system was designed and patented in London by David Blaikley in 1874 for Boosey & Co.
 The principal difference between the two systems is that in the Blaikley design, the air column is diverted into short loops of tubing, adding the length needed for correct intonation when in combination with the third or forth valve.
 To achieve this, the air column had to pass through all three valves twice, leaving less tubing length available for the mouthpipe, tuning slide and bell.
-In the Besson Enharmonic version the air column passes through a tube connecting the first and third valves when the third valve is at rest and a longer one when depressed and only passes through the third valve twice, although still required extra length in the valve section, compared to a non-compensating instrument.
+In the Besson Victory and Enharmonic versions the air column passes through a tube connecting the first and third valves when the third valve is at rest and a longer one when depressed and only passes through the third valve twice, although still required extra length in the valve section, compared to a non-compensating instrument.

 Both of these makers made a four valve version of each system in which the valve tube lengths of the first three valves were augmented when in combination with the fourth valve, but without the correction for the first or second valves in combination with the third.
 Besson did take the next step, with a hugely complicated four valve system, applied to euphoniums and tubas in which every valve combination was compensated for, except the second, which introduced the smallest deficiency.
 Obviously, this was a very complicated and heavy instrument.